Choose another writer in this calendar:

 "For this dream of being awake suddenly was more urgent that the condition of actually being awake.
 He felt like an explorer who had at last walked into the true unknown and found that the treasure of discovery was the realisation that true awareness needs not only the fact, but also the dream of the fact: these are the two vital ends to the journey between." (from The Face Beside the Fire, 1953)

-Lourens Jan van der Post was born in Philippolis.
-His father, Christiaan Willem Hendrik van der Post, a successful law agent and member of the Volksraad, was born in Holland.
-When he was three, his family moved to South Africa.
-In 1885 he married Johanna Lubbe, who could trace her family roots back to the early settlers in South Africa.
-After her death, Christiaan Willem Hendrik married her sister, Maria-Magdalena, 'Lammie.'
+Lourens Jan van der Post was born in Philippolis, in the British Orange River Colony.
+His father, Christiaan Willem Hendrik van der Post, was born in Holland, but when he was three, his family moved to South Africa.
+There in 1885 he married Johanna Lubbe, who could trace her family roots back to the early settlers in South Africa.
+After her death, he married her sister, Maria-Magdalena, 'Lammie.'
+Christiaan Willem Hendrik became a successful law agent and at one time chairman of the Orange Free State Repuclic Volksraad.
 Lourens (Louwtjie) was his father's 13th child.

 Van der Post entered in 1918 Grey College in Bloemfontein.
 There it was a great shock to him that he was "being educated into something which destroyed the sense of common humanity I shared with the black people."
 After leaving school he went to Durban, where he worked as a reporter on the Natal Advertiser.
 With the poet Roy Campbell and William Plomer, whose novel about multi-racial marriage caused a storm in white South Africa, he edited the magazine Voorslag.
 In 1926 he traveled with Plomer to Japan, where he spent some weeks.